Gulab Jamoon

 Desserts • India

-How to Make Dry Gulab Jamoon (Traditional & Healthy Version)
+How to Make Gulab Jamoon (Traditional & Healthy Version)

-- 1 tbsp Chopped pistachios or almonds (for garnish) - optional
+- 1 tbsp Finely chopped pista or badam (Pistachios or almonds for garnish) - optional

 Instructions